goschtl/zope/zope2book/trunk/source/VirtualHosting.rst

 hostname 'www.example.com' through a browser (also on your local host) and this makes it possible.

-Note:  On MacOS X Server 10.3, the 'Server Admin.app' program simplifies adding virtual host definitions to your Apache.
+Note:  On MacOS X Server, the 'Server Admin.app' program simplifies adding virtual host definitions to your Apache.
 This application can make and maintain virtual host , access log, etc.